birdpaper-team/birdpaper-ui/README.md

 ## Getting Started

-In order to better understand birdpaper-ui, you may need to read this manual carefully; For developers, the need for more in-depth instructions document, you can access [Quick Start](https://v2.birdpaper.design).
+In order to better understand birdpaper-ui, you may need to read this manual carefully; For developers, the need for more in-depth instructions document, you can access [快速上手](https://v2.birdpaper.design).

 birdpaper-ui is a general-purpose UI component library that is written based on Vue3 and provides a set of web-friendly component scenarios.
 At present by the author [木亦Sam](https://github.com/liluanhui) for maintenance.